gbelis/LatticeFold/README.md

    The energy of the new conformation is computed, and the change in energy (\( \Delta E \)) is determined.

 4. **Acceptance Decision**:
-   - If \( \Delta E \leq 0 \), the move is always accepted, as it leads to a lower-energy state.
+   - If $\Delta E \leq 0$, the move is always accepted, as it leads to a lower-energy state.
-   - If \( \Delta E > 0 \), the move is accepted with a probability proportional to \( \exp(-\Delta E / k_BT) \), allowing uphill moves to escape local minima.
+   - If $\Delta E > 0$, the move is accepted with a probability proportional to $\exp(-\Delta E / T)$, allowing uphill moves to escape local minima.

 5. **Update State**:
    If the move is accepted, the conformation is updated to the new state.
 Otherwise, the system retains its current state.

-#### Importance of Temperature (\( T \)):
+#### Importance of Temperature $T$:
-The temperature parameter (\( T \)) controls the balance between exploration and exploitation:
+The temperature parameter $T$ controls the balance between exploration and exploitation:
 - At **high temperatures**, the system is more likely to accept uphill moves, enabling broad exploration of the conformational space.
 - At **low temperatures**, the system predominantly accepts downhill moves, focusing on refining low-energy states.

 #### Simulated Annealing:
-The simulation uses a cooling schedule to gradually lower the temperature (\( T \)), reducing the acceptance of high-energy states over time.
+The simulation uses a cooling schedule to gradually lower the temperature $T$, reducing the acceptance of high-energy states over time.
 This process mimics the natural cooling process during protein folding, allowing the simulation to converge to near-native conformations.

 This Monte Carlo move selection process, combined with the energy model, enables the simulation to explore a vast number of potential folding pathways efficiently and identify low-energy configurations representative of the protein's folded state.

----

-Let me know if you'd like to expand or refine this section further!

-#### Total Energy:
-\[
-E = -\sum \text{(H-H interactions)}
-\]

-The energy calculation captures the essential physics of protein folding: hydrophobic residues seek to minimize their exposure to the polar environment by clustering together, forming stable, low-energy states.
-Simulated annealing is used to guide the simulation toward these states by balancing exploration (high temperatures) and exploitation (low temperatures).

 ---